 Nobel laureate Yoshua Bengio presents the case for taking catastrophic risks from AI seriously in this TED talk (15 mins).

-Career advice website 80,000 Hours has a guide explaining why preventing AI catastrophe is crucial, introduces technical safety issues, risks, and career paths in the field (~30 mins).
+Career advice website 80,000 Hours introduces AI safety issues, risks, and career paths in the field (~30 mins).

 Global challenges education non-profit BlueDot Impact has an accessible introduction to the rapid increase in AI capabilities and associated challenges (2 hours).
 A good starting point to get oriented in AI developments and their implications.
 BlueDot also offers more in-depth courses in technical AI Safety, AI governance, and economics of AI.